53 Rockets & Launch Vehicle Performance

 where it will be noticed that has units of time (seconds).

 Therefore, the specific impulse is the total impulse (or change in momentum delivered) per unit weight per unit time of the propellant consumed, which is a measure of the efficiency in producing thrust.
 The equivalent exhaust velocity, , depends to a large extent on the chemistry and efficiency of the combustion of propellant.
 High combustion temperatures using propellants of low molecular weight are essential in achieving the highest values of specific impulse.
-To this end, the best-known propellants are liquid hydrogen (LH2) and liquid oxygen (LOX).
+To this end, the best-known propellants are liquid hydrogen (LH2) and liquid oxygen (LO2 or LOX), as summarized in the table below.

 Check Your Understanding #1 – Burnout velocity of a single-stage rocket